juanfonsecasolis-automation/javascript-playwright-Bondar-course/Discussion.md

 ## Findings

 ### About Playwright...
-The syntax is indeed different than Selenium, especially when combined with JS/TS (one mind-blowing aspect is that parameters are sent in a dictionary, instead one by one).
+The syntax is indeed different than Selenium, especially when combined with JS/TS .
 Overall, this framework is fast and makes automation easy by creating an extra layer of abstraction to interact with web components.
 Here are some examples:
 * it provides methods to check/uncheck checkboxes, and you don't need to know in advance the previous status of the component,
 * it provides methods to apply assertions directly to locators instead of web component properties,
 * it let programmers find elements by a generic role using the GetByRole method (for instance, button or label) instead of using XPath,
 * it let programmers navigate backwards in locators paths using "..".

-One disadvantag is that creating test fixtures is tricky.
+One disadvantage is that creating test fixtures is tricky.

 ### Abouts JS/TS...
 Using JS/TS wasn't that bad, but these languages have a steeper learning curve compared with C#, Java, or Python.
 Also, there are some annoyances compared with other languages:
 1. programmers need to type the keyword "await" all the times when they want to access a web component (it's tricky to know where you have to put them),
 2. the use of async and the parenthesis nesting "({})" (sending an empty dictionary of parameters) adds overhead,
 3. programmers have to export functions to make them visible in outside modules,
-4. programmers need to develop knowledge in terms of the ES modules,
+4. ES modules is an obscure topic,
 5. programmers have to use the `export` keyword to use functions outside a file.

 Some points in favor are: